 (a) Start of a Normal Tournament

 In the case of Normal play tournaments, the email will reach you 8 days before the Start Date.
-You can start playing immediately and the time count remains zero until the Start Date.
+You can start playing

 (b) Start of a Rapid Tournament

 In the case of Rapid play tournaments, the email will reach you only 3 days before the Start Date.
-You cannot start playing until the Start Date.
-You should remember to make your first moves on the Start Date, otherwise the lapsed time will be added to your time count.
+You cannot

 (c) Start of a Blitz Tournament

-In the case of Blitz play tournaments, the email will reach you only 1 day before the Start Date.
-You cannot start playing until the Start Date.
-You should remember to make your first moves on the Start Date, otherwise the lapsed time will be added to your time count.
-In case of Blitz Tournaments this can be critical, so please be vigilant.
+the lapsed time will be added to your time count.
+In case of Blitz Tournaments this can be critical, so please be

 You can now return to your main page and make moves against other opponents.